West Fraser Timber (WFG) Scheduled to Post Quarterly Earnings on Tuesday

-West Fraser Timber (TSE:WFG – Get Rating) will be issuing its quarterly earnings data after the market closes on Tuesday, February 14th.
-Analysts expect the company to announce earnings of C$1.52 per share for the quarter.
+West Fraser Timber (NYSE:WFG – Get Rating) will be announcing its earnings results after the market closes on Tuesday, February 14th.
+Analysts expect the company to announce earnings of $1.11 per share for the quarter.

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 13th.
-Shareholders of record on Friday, December 30th were issued a dividend of $0.402 per share.
-The ex-dividend date was Thursday, December 29th.
-This is a positive change from West Fraser Timber’s previous quarterly dividend of $0.39.
-This represents a $1.61 dividend on an annualized basis and a yield of 1.41%.
-West Fraser Timber’s dividend payout ratio is 3.16%.
+The company also recently announced a quarterly dividend, which was paid on Friday, January 13th.
+Stockholders of record on Friday, December 30th were given a $0.30 dividend.
+This represents a $1.20 annualized dividend and a dividend yield of 1.41%.
+The ex-dividend date of this dividend was Thursday, December 29th.
+West Fraser Timber’s dividend payout ratio is currently 5.11%.

-West Fraser Timber Co Ltd., a diversified wood products company, engages in manufacturing, selling, marketing, and distributing lumber, engineered wood products, pulp, newsprint, wood chips, and other residuals and renewable energy.
-It offers spruce-pine-fir and southern yellow pine lumber, treated wood products, medium density fiberboard panels and plywood, oriented strand board, and laminated veneer lumber wood products.
+West Fraser Timber Co Ltd. is a diversified wood products company, which engages in producing lumber, engineered wood products (oriented strand board, laminated veneer lumber, medium density fiberboard, plywood, and particleboard), pulp, newsprint, wood chips, other residuals and renewable energy.
+Its products are used in home construction, repair and remodeling, industrial applications, papers, tissue, and box materials.

 - MarketBeat Week in Review – 2/6 – 2/10